 Led by Janice Harris, Assistant Headteacher for Early Years

-Chapter One embraces the philosophy of the Foundation Stage and includes our Nest and Nursery (FS1), Reception (FS2) and Year One (FS3) cohorts.
+Chapter One embraces the philosophy of the Foundation Stage and includes our Nursery (FS1), Reception (FS2) and Year One (FS3) cohorts.
 All follow the Early Years curriculum with bespoke provision which covers the National Curriculum for Year One through the prime and specific areas.
 The Characteristics of Effective Learning are embedded in our approach to building children's learning power, ensuring that from the earliest opportunity our pupils develop a positive attitude to their education and are empowered to excel.
-Children join our Nest from the age of two years and receive continuity of provision and support from the whole Chapter One team until they transition through to Chapter Two.
+Children receive continuity of provision and support from the whole Chapter One team until they transition through to Chapter Two.